reiver/www/README.md

 **After you run that, open up your web browser and go to (for example) `http://127.0.0.1:5555/` to view it.**

-Of course, these arr simple (and rather useless) examples.
+Of course, these are simple (and rather useless) examples.

 The power of the **www** command is when you get command line tools to output something complex.
 Such as HTML or images.